What are hotel bidding sites?

 Flexibility especially on low seasons

 While hotel businesses generally take care of themselves during peak season, an independent hotelier needs to be a little more creative during low season.
-By allowing guests to bid on your rooms – safe in the knowledge that you don’t have to accept low-ball offers – you can fill your hotel during the quietest periods of the year.
+By offering strategic discounts through opaque booking platforms while maintaining control over your minimum rates, you can fill your hotel during the slower periods of the year.

 What are examples of the best hotel bidding sites?